LocalGovIMS/localgov-ims-website/features/index.markdown

 navTitle: Features
 ---

-> The open source IMS has been designed and built as a minimum viable system, meeting the common and priority needs of councils.
-Here we example some of the current features of the system.
+> The open source IMS has been designed and built as a minimum viable system, meeting priority needs of councils.
+Here we explain some of the current features of the system.

 ## Dashboard